Iwillgostandford/exponent-docs/versions/v11.0.0/sdk/linear-gradient.rst

 .. attribute:: locations

-  An array of the same lenth as ``colors``, where each element is a float with the same meaning as the ``start`` and ``end`` values, but instead they indicate where the color at that index should be.
+  An array of the same length as ``colors``, where each element is a float with the same meaning as the ``start`` and ``end`` values, but instead they indicate where the color at that index should be.